Coloring Drawings of Graphs: Introduction

-In Section~\ref{sec:2colors}, we start our investigation of face-colorings of graphs by characterising the drawings whose faces can be properly colored using only two colors.
-A graph is called \emph{Eulerian} if all its vertices have even degree.
+In Section~\ref{sec:2colors}, we start our investigation of {cell }colorings of graphs by characterising the drawings whose {cells} can be properly colored using only two colors.
+Recall that a graph is called \emph{Eulerian} if all its vertices have even degree.

-\begin{restatable}{proposition}{restateeulerian} A drawing $\Gamma$ of a graph $G$ has a face-$2$-coloring if and only if $G$ is Eulerian. \end{restatable}
+\begin{restatable}{proposition}{restateeulerian} A drawing $\Gamma$ of a graph $G$ has a {cell }$2$-coloring if and only if $G$ is Eulerian. \end{restatable}

-For every face-coloring of a drawing of a non-Eulerian graph, at least $3$ colors are required.
-However, we show that this is the worst case: every graph without degree one vertices (in particular, any bridgeless graph) has numerous drawings that are $3$-colorable.
+For every {cell }coloring of a drawing of a non-Eulerian graph, at least $3$ colors are required.

+However, except for a trivial case, we show that 3 colors are the worst case: Every graph without degree 1 vertices (in particular, any bridgeless graph) has numerous drawings that are $3$-colorable.
+Note that, if a graph has a vertex of degree 1, then in any drawing the cell incident to that vertex touches itself.
+Thus, there exists no cell $k$-coloring of any drawing of that graph and any $k\in\NN$.

-\begin{restatable}{proposition}{restateleaf} A graph $G$ has a drawing with a face-$3$-coloring if and only if it has no vertex of degree 1. \end{restatable}
+\begin{restatable}{proposition}{restateleaf} A graph $G$ has a drawing with a cell $3$-coloring if and only if it has no vertex of degree 1. \end{restatable}

 Propositions~\ref{eulerian}, and~\ref{leaf} are proved in Section~\ref{sec:2colors}.